August 23, 2022

 As you go down the road of 5G, you will see better performance, increased speed, and lower latency.
 That’s important for things like virtual reality and gaming.
 You are going down to that one millisecond or, in that area, for a better user experience.
 And certainly a lot more capacity.

 When thinking about large public venues, you know there are cellular and 5G.
 Yet, the reality is you have Wi-Fi with some flavor.
 Wi-Fi isn’t going anywhere.
 Wi-Fi is ubiquitous; it’s pervasive.
 People expect Wi-Fi in every building indoors, including concert halls and stadiums where they want to use that device to stay connected.

 How can venue owners employ innovative financial models that reduce capital expenditures and lower overall costs?

 Economics of DAS

-Mark: The economics of a multi-carrier DAS, or simply a DAS, in most cases, the larger the venue, the more attractive you are to carriers.
+The economics of a multi-carrier DAS, or simply a DAS, in most cases, the larger the venue, the more attractive you are to carriers.
 Nothing has changed in the past five years, considering how DAS is deployed in large venues.
 Carriers want to be there.
 Carriers cannot service your venue in most cases by the surrounding tower network.
-So, we need to create a system designed for the 20,40,60 or 80,000 concurrent fans.
+So, you need to create a system designed for 20,40,60, or 80,000 concurrent fans.
 This is what carriers are willing to contribute to the cost of DAS.